Gautam-io-dev/DOCKER/README.md

 4. **Scalability**: Containers can be easily scaled up or down to handle varying workloads.

 Overall, containers facilitate rapid development, testing, and deployment of applications, making them a cornerstone of modern DevOps practices.

+# NGINX

+NGINX is a high-performance web server and reverse proxy server that is widely used for serving web applications, handling HTTP and HTTPS requests, and load balancing traffic.
+It is known for its speed, efficiency, and ability to handle a large number of concurrent connections with low resource usage.

+Key features of NGINX include:

+1. **Web Server**: It can serve static content (like HTML, CSS, and images) quickly and efficiently.

+2. **Reverse Proxy**: NGINX can act as an intermediary for requests from clients seeking resources from other servers, distributing the load and improving performance.

+3. **Load Balancing**: It can distribute incoming traffic across multiple servers to ensure availability and reliability.

+4. **SSL/TLS Termination**: NGINX can handle SSL/TLS encryption, improving security while offloading the processing from backend servers.

+5. **Caching**: It can cache content to reduce latency and improve response times.

+6. **Support for WebSockets**: NGINX supports real-time communication for applications that require persistent connections.

+Overall, NGINX is popular for its flexibility and robustness, making it a go-to choice for many web applications and services.